davidc6/cs-knowledge/notes/linux.md

   group etc.)
 - `realpath` - usage `realpath .` will show you the real path of a directory if it's symlinked
+- `lscpu | grep Endian` - displays "endianness of a machine" (note: does not possibly work in all distro)

+## Memory allocation

+- Memory (variables) can be dynamically allocated at run time on a "heap".
+The top end of the heap is called program break.
+Program break lies just past the uninitialised data segment.
+Program break is raised (heap size is icreased) functions such as brk(), sbrk() or malloc family functions are called.

 ### References / resources